Let’s take a look at another piece by our Russian friend Dmitri Shostakovich, a prolific

 composer who lived from 1906-1975.
 Galop is a short, frenetic piece from the satirical operetta Moscow, Cheryomushki.
 The plot of the work deals with housing issues in Moscow (specifically the Cheryomushki neighborhood) and follows a group of characters new to the housing development.
 Even though I’ve played this piece several times, I’d never really paid attention that it was part of a larger work.
 It was interesting to read up on the operetta.
 Apparently it was made into a movie version in 1963 – I’ll have to check that out sometime.

 I’m having a hard time finding much else about this piece, such as when it occurs within the operetta and what exactly is happening during it.
-(Update: Thanks to a reader, Sue, I now know that this piece provides dancing music for a housewarming party.
-Watch this video around the 7-minute mark).
+(Update: Thanks to a reader, Sue, I now know that this piece provides dancing music for a housewarming party.).
 It’s also a piece that seems to be far more popular in the band world than in the orchestral realm, at least that’s how it appears from my Google searching.
 So with that in mind, I’ll talk about the band version, which was arranged by Donald Hunsberger.

 Hold on to your hats, because we’re in for a wild ride!
 A galop is just what you’d expect: a fast and furious piece.
 Don’t look for a soothing lullaby here.